Compositional Design of Safety Controllers for Large-Scale Stochastic Hybrid Systems: Conclusion

 \section{Conclusion}

-In this work, we proposed a compositional framework for the safety controller synthesis of interconnected stochastic hybrid systems with both continuous and discrete evolutions.
-In our proposed setting, we first introduced an augmented framework to reformulate each stochastic hybrid subsystem with continuous and discrete evolutions with a unified framework covering both behaviours.
-We then introduced notions of augmented \emph{control sub-barrier certificates}, constructed for each subsystem, by employing which we constructed augmented \emph{control barrier certificates} for interconnected systems together with their safety controllers under some small-gain compositional conditions.
-By employing the constructed augmented control barrier certificate, we finally computed a guaranteed probabilistic bound on the safety of the interconnected stochastic hybrid systems.
-We verified the effectiveness of our proposed approaches by applying them to an interconnected system composed of $1000$ nonlinear subsystems.
-Developing a compositional approach for stochastic hybrid systems capable of handling more complex logical properties beyond safety is being investigated as future work.
+In this work, we proposed a compositional framework for the safety controller synthesis of interconnected stochastic hybrid systems with both continuous evolution and instantaneous jumps.
+In our proposed setting, we first introduced an augmented framework {to reformulate each stochastic hybrid subsystem within a unified framework that captures both continuous and discrete evolutions.} We then introduced notions of augmented {control sub-barrier certificates}, constructed for each subsystem, by employing which we constructed augmented {control barrier certificates} for interconnected systems together with their safety controllers under some small-gain compositional conditions.
+By utilizing the constructed augmented control barrier certificate, we computed a guaranteed probabilistic bound on the safety of interconnected stochastic hybrid systems.